-This agreement is a reminder to you of your responsibility to your roommate(s) and others living in your house, floor, hall, and campus as a whole.
-Your happiness while living in a residence hall community will depend, to a large extent, on consideration that you demonstrate to each other.
+This agreement is a reminder to you of your responsibility to your roommate(s) and others living in your floor, hall, and campus as a whole.
+Your happiness while living in a residence hall community will depend, largely, on consideration that you demonstrate to each other.
 The following list is a reminder of what your rights and responsibilities are as a roommate.
 These basic rights are:

-5. The right to free access to one’s room and facilities without pressure from roommate(s) and housemates.
+- The right to free access to one’s room and facilities without pressure from roommate(s) and floor mates.

-8. The right to voice concerns and to have residence hall staff members assist in mediation.
+- The right to voice concerns and to have residence hall staff assist in mediation.

-9. The right to be free from fear of intimidation, physical and/or emotional harm.
+- The right to be free from physical harm, threats of physical harm, stalking, hazing and harassment.

 - The right to expect reasonable cooperation in the use of shared items.